-Our Clinical Trials Services Business
+Our Clinical Trial Services Business

-We primarily provide traditional contract staffing and outsourcing services, as well as drug safety monitoring, regulatory consulting and clinical research services to pharmaceutical, biotechnology and medical device companies, as well as to CRO customers.
-In 2009, segment revenue was \$71.7 million.
+We primarily provide traditional contract staffing and outsourcing services, as well as drug safety monitoring and regulatory consulting services to pharmaceutical, biotechnology and medical device companies, as well as to CRO customers.
+In 2010, segment revenue was \$62.0 million.
 We market these services through the following brands:

-- ClinForce provides clinical research professionals for in-sourced and out-sourced contract assignments and permanent placement services.
-Customers include pharmaceutical, biotechnology and medical device companies, as well as CROs.
-Acquired in March 2001, it is headquartered at the Research Triangle Park in Durham, North Carolina. - Assent provides contract staffing services to biotechnology and pharmaceutical customers.
-Acquired in July 2007, it has offices located in Silicon Valley (Cupertino, California) and near San Diego (Solana Beach, California), which are geographic areas with high a concentration of biotechnology research centers. - AKOS provides drug safety, regulatory and clinical trial services to pharmaceutical, biotechnology and medical device companies, as well as CROs, in Europe, the U.S., Canada and Asia.
-Acquired in June 2007, it is based in Harpenden Hertfordshire, England and is strategically located inside what is considered to be the UK's research triangle that extends outward from London to Cambridge and Oxford Universities.
+- ClinForce, which provides clinical research professionals for in-sourced and out-sourced contract assignments and direct placement services.
+Acquired in March 2001, it is headquartered at the Research Triangle Park in Durham, North Carolina. - Assent, which provides contract staffing and direct placement services to biotechnology and pharmaceutical customers.
+Acquired in July 2007, it has offices located in Cupertino, California and Solana Beach, California.

+AKOS, which provides drug safety and regulatory services.
+Acquired in June 2007, it is based in Harpenden Hertfordshire, England.

-We recruit qualified candidates for our clinical trials services segment from across the U.S. and internationally for clinical research opportunities, which include temporary and permanent positions with our clients.
+We recruit qualified candidates for our clinical trial services segment from across the U.S. and internationally for clinical research opportunities, which include temporary and permanent positions with our clients.
 For our contract staffing services businesses, we recruit professionals from numerous clinical research disciplines, including: clinical monitors/contract research associates, clinical project managers, site coordinators/contract research coordinators, drug safety personnel, medical monitors, regulatory affairs personnel, medical writers, clinical data professionals, statistical and SAS programmers, and various preclinical related professionals.
-Recruiting for our non-staffing services consist primarily of regulatory affairs personnel, drug safety associates and other clinical professionals.
+Recruiting for our non-staffing services consist primarily of regulatory affairs personnel, pharmacovigilance and drug safety associates and other clinical professionals.